vuejs/vue-element/README.md

   // in case of using vue-custom-element with modals, we destroy  it after defined timeout
   destroyTimeout: 3000,

-  // only needed when using lazy-loading - when 'props' are not accessible on Custom Element registration
+  // only needed when using lazy-loading - 'props' are not accessible on Custom Element registration so we have to provide them
   props: [],

   // you can set shadow root for element.
 Only works if native implementation is available.